HIP REPLACEMENT & SSD BENEFITS

 A MEDICAL EXPERT MAY TESTIFY ABOUT YOUR HIP REPLACEMENT

 At your hearing, the ALJ has the option to call a medical expert.
-A medical expert is there to testify about your hip impairment following surgery.
+A medical expert is there to testify about your hip symptoms following surgery.
 Specifically, the doctor will testify whether your hip condition meets or equals a listing.

-WIN BENEFITS AFTER HIP REPLACEMENT WITH YOUR RESIDUAL FUNCTIONAL CAPACITY
+WIN BENEFITS AFTER HIP REPLACEMENT WITH YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

 THE VOCATIONAL EXPERT AT THE HEARING